purpleidea/flabbergast/flabbergast-manual.md

 The following answers are universally discouraging of certain ideas as these ideas are not congruent with normal Flabbergast use.

+### When do I end something with `_tmpl`?
+How do you feel about Hungary?

+I sometimes suffix attribute names that hold templates with `_tmpl`, but not always.
+I would love to provide some rule, but it is one of those value judgements.
+In particular, there are two scenarios I see: mixed frames and meta-templates.
+Templates meant to be used in function-like scenarios should never end with `_tmpl`.

+In certain contexts, there is a mix of different types and suffixing templates can be helpful.
+For example:

+    thingie_tmpl : Template { name ?: }
+    thingies : [ thingie_tmpl { name : $a } ]
+    num_thingies : For x : thingies Reduce acc + 1 With acc : 0
+    length_thingies : For x : thingies Reduce acc + Length x.name With acc : 0
+    thingie_csv : For x : thingies, pos : Ordinal Reduce acc & (If pos > 1 Then "," Else "") & x.name With acc : ""

+This context has a number of unrelated items.
+They are of different types and meant for different purposes.
+Naming the template `thingie_tmpl` gives an indication that this is the intended template to be used by all these other `thingie` definitions.

+The other situation that occurs relatively frequently is the meta-template.
+There are many of these in the compiler.
+It is often useful to have a template which is never meant to be instantiated by the end user; it is simply a base on which to build more templates.
+In that case, the `_tmpl` suffix functions almost as an indicator of abstractness.
+For example:

+    instruction_tmpl : Template {}
+    add_instruction : Template instruction_tmpl { left ?: right ?: }
+    multiply_instruction : Template instruction_tmpl { left ?: right ?: }

+For inheritance reasons, it will provide a place for common plumbing between all the other instructions, but it isn't meant to be consume directly.

+Hungary makes delicious food.
+Please do not apply it to Flabbergast.

 ### How do I use a string as the URI in `From`?

 This is intentionally not possible.
 For various embedding reasons, it's important that the dependencies of a file are known during compilation.
 Importing new files can lead to all kinds of misery for doing any analysis of the code, and might represent a security problem for the host application.